Protect Your Teeth From Cavities With Dental Fillings

 - A special light is used to cure the composite and permanently bond it to the tooth.

-- The filling is smoothed and polished to ensure it feels natural and doesn’t interfere with your bite.
+- The filling is smoothed and polished to ensure it feels natural and doesn’t interfere with the bite.

-If you have fillings—especially old metal fillings—you should know that they aren’t made to last forever.
-The average lifespan of a metal amalgam filling is approximately 12 years, while composite fillings last about 8 years.
-After this point, a filling may become less stable and may start to show signs of failure.
+Dental fillings aren’t designed to last forever, no matter what type you choose.
+Amalgam fillings can last 12 years and composite fillings can last for eight years.
+After this point, a filling may become less stable and start to show signs of failure.

-Amalgam fillings have the tendency to expand with age (which can crack the teeth), while composite fillings tend to leak (which can lead to secondary decay).
-The best way to make sure your fillings are still effective is to visit Dr. Conder every six months, so we can check them during your preventive care visits.
+Amalgam fillings also tend to expand with age (which can crack the teeth), while composite fillings tend to leak (which can lead to secondary decay).
+The best way to ensure your filings are still effective is by visiting Dr. Conder at Luck Dental Clinic once every six months for regular checkups.

 In most cases, it’s possible to switch out your old silver fillings for new composite ones.
 This procedure provides the strength and longevity of amalgam (silver) fillings while seamlessly blending in with the rest of your smile.
 During your appointment, we’ll examine your old fillings and determine if it’s the safest and most effective option to replace them with composite fillings.